 A sequence without Adho Mukha Svanasana/Downward Dog can also come in very handy if you are practising outdoors and the ground doesn’t look very inviting.
 I’ve also sometimes had to adapt my practice to this method in Hotel rooms.
 Carpets can hold onto the memories of the many previous guests and not be very inviting to vinyasaing through Ashtanga Pranam/Knees, Chest, Chin and Bhujangasana/Cobra!
 You can start your practise with some standing side stretches and twists and then start from ½ Surya Namaskara on the second row.

-EXPLORING NO ARMS FLOW IN YOUR PRACTICE
+EXPLORING HANDS FREE FLOW UP IN YOUR PRACTICE

 To save the images on your phone click and hold down image until the ‘save image’ option appears; on Mac hold down ‘control’ and click the image to get the option box; on PC right click on the image to get the option box.
 Scroll down in the ‘option box’ and click ‘save image’.

 Ruth Delahunty Yogaru